 - Private Lessons: In the case of inclement weather, please contact your private teacher to determine if lessons will be held.
 Please note that the Toledo Symphony Office will not give out teacher’s phone numbers.

-- Monday Group Class: If Toledo Public Schools are closed, all Group Classes will be cancelled that day.
+- Monday and Wednesday Group Class: If Toledo Public Schools are closed, all Group Classes will be cancelled that day.
 The outgoing message at the TSSM office will be changed to inform you that groups will not meet that day.
 If you are in doubt, call (419) 418-0022.
 Please contact your private teacher regarding your private lessons.

 - Saturday Group Class: The outgoing message at the TSSM office will be changed to inform you of cancellations.
 Please call (419) 418-0022 and listen to the message if the weather is questionable.
 If your private lesson is scheduled that day, please contact your teacher directly to find out if your lesson will take place.